Break the bias…

 You’ve heard about the woman who was seen and not heard?
 She didn’t get a promotion.

 Women tend to ask for less, are heard less in meetings, take less credit for their contributions and negotiate less for pay rises and promotions.
-Now, you don’t have to be obnoxious about it, or start acting like Jordan Belfort.
 But don’t be afraid to get your point across.

 Knowing when (and how) to be heard in your own way will help you be recognised for what you do.